-The yellow and blue LEDs are special.
-As well as turning them on and off, you can control their intensity using the intensity() method.
+The blue LED is special.
+As well as turning it on and off, you can control the intensity using the intensity() method.
 This takes a number between 0 and 255 that determines how bright it is.
 The following script makes the blue LED gradually brighter then turns it off again.

 led = pyb.LED(4) intensity = 0 while True: intensity = (intensity + 1) % 255 led.intensity(intensity) pyb.delay(20)

-You can call intensity() on LEDs 1 and 2 but they can only be off or on.
+You can call intensity() on the other LEDs but they can only be off or on.
 0 sets them off and any other number up to 255 turns them on.